 If your turtle is expecting, you will notice several changes in her behavior.
 It is quite apparent that she won’t be reading baby magazines, but if you know what to look for, there’re plenty of signs she will show you.

 First off, she will eat less or not eat at all.
 This happens because if she is expecting to lay down eggs, she would be more interested in finding a suitable nest to lay her eggs for hatching.
 So, she will keep going here and there, in search of a proper nesting place.
 This limits her eating.

-But, then again, remember that some turtles will overeat during her pregnancy.
+But, then again, remember that some turtles will overeat during their pregnancy.
 After all, every turtle has a distinctive personality.
-While searching for nest instead of eating is a visible sign of pregnancy, please, don’t disturb your turtle while she finds and builds her nest.
+While searching for a nest instead of eating is a visible sign of pregnancy, please, don’t disturb your turtle while she finds and builds her nest.

-Also, a pregnant female will most likely show aggression towards the male and female turtles to safeguard herself during the critical time.
-Also, the aggressiveness can be seen towards the human.
+Also, a pregnant female will most likely show aggression towards the male and female turtles to safeguard herself during this critical time.
+Also, aggressiveness can be seen towards humans.
 Lastly, if you rear turtles in the turtle tank, you will see her trying to top the tank wall to find a sandy area for breeding her eggs.